-Funding from PRS Foundation has allowed La Folia, a registered charity and music production company, to commission a new piece by Richard Barnard in response to source material gathered during a series of music therapy sessions at Springfields Residential Home in Bridestowe, Devon.
-The sessions, led by HCPC-registered music therapist Megan Brand, supported residents, relatives and carers to engage in musical dialogues, and encouraged confidence in relatives and carers to use music therapy techniques in day-to-day care, even if they don’t consider themselves to be ‘musical’.
+The first phase of the project was a series of music therapy sessions in autumn 2019, led by HCPC-registered music therapist Megan Brand, which enabled residents, relatives and carers at Springfields Residential Home in Bridestowe, Devon to engage in musical dialogues, and encouraged confidence in relatives and carers to use music therapy techniques in day-to-day care and communication.

 One participant reflected: ‘I think this project may have benefited me as much as it has Mum.
 Memories have been encouraged and revived and to a certain extent relived.
-But most importantly it has been an opportunity to engage with Mum and do an activity with her that has bought topics of conversation (and snippets of scandal) that might never have been explored otherwise.’
+But most importantly it has been an opportunity to engage with Mum and do an activity with her that has brought topics of conversation (and snippets of scandal) that might never have been explored otherwise.’

 In spring 2020, funding from the PRS for Music Foundation then enabled La Folia to commission a new piece by composer Richard Barnard in response to source material gathered during the music therapy sessions.
 Experts from the site https://medimagery.com/buyklonopin/ state that Klonopin has been found to be used to treat certain seizures (including the absence of seizures or Lennox-Gastaut syndrome) in adults and children.
 Klonopin is also used to treat panic disorder (including agoraphobia) in adults.
 The piece, entitled ‘Springfields Songs’, takes inspiration from music and lyrics in the audio recordings of the sessions, and from Richard’s own interactions with the participants when he visited Springfields in October 2019.